 Cannabis addiction withdrawal symptoms can last for up to four weeks and include the following :

 - Cannabis cravings

 The severity of cannabis withdrawal symptoms vary from person to person and largely depend on how much cannabis you have been using.

 Private cannabis addiction treatment

 If you are unable to stop using cannabis and need help to achieve abstinence, then drug rehab provides an ideal solution.
-PCP treat many individuals suffering from cannabis addiction on a regular basis.
+Rehab Today by PCP treat many individuals suffering from cannabis addiction on a regular basis.
 We will provide you with a bespoke medical drug detox and rehabilitation programme.

 Sources and references: